by Susan Flantzer © Unofficial Royalty 2020

 Grand Duchess Ekaterina (Catherine) Alexeievna, born Princess Sophie Auguste Friederike of Anhalt-Zerbst, was the wife of Grand Duke Peter Feodorovich (the future Peter III, Emperor of All Russia), the heir to the Russian throne.
 Peter’s maternal aunt Elizabeth, Empress of All Russia, the daughter of Peter I (the Great), Emperor of All Russia, was unmarried.
 Peter had been born Prince Karl Peter Ulrich of Holstein-Gottorp, the son of Karl Friedrich, reigning Duke of Holstein-Gottorp and Grand Duchess Anna Petrovna of Russia, the elder of the two surviving daughters of Peter I (the Great), Emperor of All Russia.
 Peter’s mother died at the age of 20, three months after his birth.
 His father died when Peter was eleven-years-old and he became the reigning Duke of Holstein-Gottorp.
 Three years later, in 1742, Peter’s life dramatically changed when his unmarried maternal aunt, his mother’s younger sister, Elizabeth, Empress of All Russia, declared him her heir and brought him to St. Petersburg, Russia.

-Peter and Catherine’s marriage was not a happy one and both had taken lovers.
+Peter and Catherine’s marriage was not happy, and both had lovers.
 In 1754, Catherine had given birth to a son, the future Paul I, Emperor of All Russia.
-However, it is quite possible that Paul’s father was not Peter but rather Catherine’s lover Sergei Saltykov.
+However, it is quite possible that Paul’s father was not Peter but Catherine’s lover Sergei Saltykov.
 By 1759, Catherine and Grigory had become lovers but no one told Catherine’s husband Peter.
-In the summer of 1761, Catherine became pregnant with Grigory’s child and she concealed her pregnancy from her husband.
+In the summer of 1761, Catherine became pregnant with Grigory’s child and concealed her pregnancy from her husband.

 During Catherine’s pregnancy, Empress Elizabeth suffered a massive stroke and died on January 5, 1762.
-Her nephew became Peter III, Emperor of All Russia, and Catherine became the Empress Consort.
-On April 22, 1762, at the Summer Palace in St. Petersburg.
+Her nephew and Catherine’s husband became Peter III, Emperor of All Russia, and Catherine became the Empress Consort.
+Catherine gave birth to a son on April 22, 1762, at the Summer Palace in St. Petersburg.
 Immediately after the birth, the child, named Alexei Grigoryevich Bobrinsky was given to Catherine’s wardrobe master Vasily Grigorievich Shkurin to be raised with his family.

-Peter was late in leaving Oranienbaum due to a hangover and his daily habit of reviewing his Holstein troops.
-He was to meet Catherine at Peterhof but when he arrived, she was not there.
+Peter was late leaving Oranienbaum due to a hangover and his daily habit of reviewing his Holstein troops.
+He was to meet Catherine at Peterhof but she was not there when he arrived.
 Eventually, Peter and the few advisers he had with him began to suspect what was happening.
-Peter began sending members of his entourage to St. Petersburg to find out what was happening but none returned.
-He did manage to learn that Catherine had proclaimed herself Catherine II, Empress of All Russia and that the senior government officials, the clergy, and all the Guards supported her.
+Peter sent members of his entourage to St. Petersburg to find out what was happening but none returned.
+He learned that Catherine had proclaimed herself Catherine II, Empress of All Russia, and that the senior government officials, the clergy, and all the Guards supported her.

 Catherine had to deal with the same dilemma that Empress Elizabeth had to deal with regarding Ivan VI who she had deposed – keeping a former emperor around was a threat to her throne.
 Catherine intended to send Peter to Shlisselburg Fortress where Ivan VI, who had been deposed in 1741 as an infant, was still imprisoned.
 However, Catherine did not have to deal with a living deposed emperor for long.